Attachment-Studios/Fried-Chicken/README.md

 Fried Chicken Programming Language

 # How To Run
-Once downloaded and opened, choose any file for for code by putting path to file.
-Any extensions work.
+Once downloaded and opened, choose any file for code.
+Any file extensions work.
 Just make sure the content is of **Fried Chicken**.

 # Overview
 This is a really hard programming language, but maybe this helps.